Qiu Ti

 Qiu Ti (丘堤; 1906–1958), born Qiu Bizhen (丘碧珍) was a female Chinese modernist oil painter.
-She was one of the only female members of the avant-garde art organization, Storm Society, which advocated for participation in the modernist art movement in China during the 1930s.
+She was the only female member of the Storm Society, an avant-garde art organization which advocated for participation in the modernist art movement in 1930s China.

 Personal life and education

 Qiu Ti was born in 1906 in the small town Xiapu in the Fujian of China.
 She first enrolled in Xiapu County No. 1 Primary School in 1911, then in 1915 transferred to Xiapu County Girls' Middle School.
 In 1920, Qiu Ti entered Fuzhou Women's Normal School and dedicated herself to oil painting.
 She graduated from the Women's Normal School in 1925.
 After graduating, Qiu Ti married an unknown man with the surname Lin and together went to Beijing where Qiu Ti studied at the Beiping Art Academy while her husband studied economics at a different institution.
 Not long after moving to Beijing, Qiu Ti fell ill and returned to the south where she moved to Shanghai and enrolled in the Western Art Department at the Shanghai Art Academy.
 Qiu Ti graduated from the Academy in 1928 and traveled to Japan to attend the Tokyo East Asia Japanese Language Professional School and Tokyo Pacific Ocean Art School.

 At the end of 1929, she returned to Shanghai and became a researcher in the oil painting department at the Shanghai Art Academy.
 Not long after, Qiu Ti and her husband divorced.
 In the fall of 1932, Qiu Ti attended a solo exhibition of Pang Xunqin and met him.
 They soon after had a love affair.
 By the following year she had experienced a failed pregnancy and became a member of the Storm Society, founded by Pang Xunqin prior to meeting Qiu Ti.